🌲Fine PineView Test Lab

 Odor Issues

-Pine naturally controls odors, but if you're noticing smells:
+Pine can control odors well, but if you're noticing smells:

 • Increase scooping frequency